Francisco Franco: Death and funeral

 After a prolonged illness in his final years, Franco died on 20 November 1975 at the age of 82, according to a statement from the government, on the 39th anniversary of the death of José Antonio Primo de Rivera, the founder of the Falange.
-Historian Ricardo de la Cierva claimed, however, that he had been told around 6 pm on 19 November that Franco had already died.
+Historian Ricardo de la Cierva said, however, that he had been told around 6 pm on 19 November that Franco had already died.

 As soon as news of Franco's death was made public, the government declared thirty days of official national mourning.
 On 22 November, Juan Carlos was officially proclaimed King of Spain.
 There was a public viewing of Franco's body at the chapel in the Royal Palace; a requiem mass and a military parade were held on 23 November, the day of his burial.
-The mass was attended, among others, by Chilean leader Augusto Pinochet and the First Lady of the Philippines, Imelda Marcos.
+The mass was attended, among others, by Chilean leader Augusto Pinochet, Bolivian leader Hugo Banzer and the First Lady of the Philippines, Imelda Marcos.
 Major European governments, who condemned Franco's regime, declined to send high-level representatives to his funeral.

 Franco's body was interred near the grave of Primo de Rivera at the Valley of the Fallen (Valle de los Caídos), a colossal memorial built using forced labour by political prisoners, ostensibly to honour the casualties of both sides of the Spanish Civil War.
 He was the only person interred in the Valley who did not die during the civil war.
 As the cortège with Franco's body arrived, some 75,000 rightists wearing the blue shirts of the Falangists greeted it with rebel songs from the civil war and fascist salutes.

 Following Franco's funeral, his widow, Carmen Polo, supervised the moving of crates of jewellery, antiques, artworks, and Franco's papers to the family's various estates in Spain or to safe havens in foreign countries.
 The family remained extremely rich after his death.
 Polo had a room in her apartment in which the walls were lined from floor to ceiling with forty columns of twenty drawers, some containing tiaras, necklaces, earrings, garlands, brooches and cameos.
 Others contained gold, silver, diamonds, emeralds, rubies, topazes, and pearls, but the most valuable jewels were kept in bank vaults.